raspberrypilearning/hardware-guide/quickstart.md

 ![hdmi-dvi](images/hdmi-dvi.jpg)

 ### VGA
 Some old monitors have a VGA port.
-These can be trickier to use as you need an HDMI to VGA converter, that can change a digital video to analogue video.
+These can be trickier to use as you need an HDMI to VGA converter, that can change digital video to analogue video.
 A simple port adaptor will not work.

 ![hdmi-vga](images/hdmi-vga.jpg)

 ## Power Supplies

 If you are using a Raspberry Pi 3, then it is recommended that you use a 5V, 2.5A power supply.
-Earlier models can be powered using with a current as little as 1.2 A
+Earlier models can be powered using a current as little as 1.2A.

 ### The Official Raspberry Pi Power Supply
-Ideally you want to use a power supply that you know to be safe and provide ample power to the Raspberry Pi.
-You can obtain an official Raspberry Pi power supply [here](http://cpc.farnell.com/stontronics/t5875dv/psu-raspberry-pi-5v-2-5a-multi/dp/SC14025) and [here](http://uk.rs-online.com/web/p/plug-in-power-supply/9098126/).
+Ideally you want to use a power supply that you know to be safe and that provides ample power to the Raspberry Pi.
+You can obtain an official Raspberry Pi power supply from [Farnell](http://cpc.farnell.com/stontronics/t5875dv/psu-raspberry-pi-5v-2-5a-multi/dp/SC14025) or [RS](http://uk.rs-online.com/web/p/plug-in-power-supply/9098126/).

 ![power](images/Power_Supply.png)